Kamloops: Geography

 Kamloops is in the Thompson Valley and the Montane Cordillera Ecozone.
 The city's centre is in the valley near the confluence of the Thompson River's north and south branches.
 Suburbs stretch for more than a dozen kilometres along the north and south branches, as well as to the steep hillsides along the south portion of the city and lower northeast hillsides.
+The area surrounding the city is sometimes referred to as the Thompson Country.

 Robert W. Service in 1904 described Kamloops as his delightful life and wrote "Life was pleasant, and the work was light.
 At four o'clock we were on our horses, riding over the rolling ridges, or into spectral gulches that rose to ghostlier mountains.
 It was like the scenery of Mexico, weirdly desolate and aridly morose.
 A discouraging land, forbidding in its weariness and resigned to ruin."

 Kamloops Indian Band areas begin just to the northeast of the downtown core but are not within the city limits.
 As a result of this placement, it is necessary to leave Kamloops' city limits and pass through the band lands before re-entering the city limits to access the northernmost communities of Rayleigh and Heffley Creek.
 Kamloops is surrounded by the smaller communities of Cherry Creek, Pritchard, Savona, Scotch Creek, Adams Lake, Chase, Paul Lake, Pinantan and various others.

 Neighbourhoods

-Officially recognized neighbourhoods within the city of Kamloops.
+The following are the officially recognized neighbourhoods within the city of Kamloops.
 Informally recognized sub-areas are listed beneath the neighbourhoods to which they belong: